StephanieKamen/login-forms/README.md

 # login-forms

-Two exercises in dealing with simple login forms using HTML, JS and CSS.
+Three exercises in dealing with simple login forms using HTML, JS and CSS.

 **Challenge 1**